Magofna68/Travel_API/README.md

 ------------------------------

 ## 🛰️ API Documentation
 Explore the API endpoints in Postman or a browser.
-You will not be able to utilize authentication in a browser.

 ### Using Swagger Documentation
 #### i) To launch the project API with Swashbuckle, run the following command in the Terminal: